constellaXion/constellaxion.github.io/versioned_docs/version-0.4.0/cloud-setup/gcp.md

 <Table />

 :::info[Security Note]
 This service account approach is not ideal for production deployments.
 We're working on a more secure solution.
-If you have any urgent needs, please reach out to us at [support@constellaxion.com](mailto:support@constellaxion.com).
+If you have any urgent needs, please reach out to us at [support@constellaxion.ai](mailto:support@constellaxion.ai).
 :::
 ---